What Is Professional Window Tinting?

 Texas Window Tint Laws

 Texas has specific regulations for window tint darkness levels.
 The front windshield may only have tint on the top portion (the visor strip), and the front side windows must allow more than 25% of visible light through.
 Rear side windows and the rear window have no specific darkness restrictions for passenger vehicles.
-We help you choose a tint level that gives you the performance and look you want while staying within legal limits.

 What Affects the Cost?